TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/61 - 2 Peter/2 Peter 3/2 Peter 3.4.md

 ---

-and saying, Where is the promise of his coming? for, from the day that the fathers fell asleep, all things continue as they were from the beginning of the creation.
+and saying, "Where is the promise of his coming?
+For, from the day that the fathers fell asleep, all things continue as they were from the beginning of the creation."